Cipe Pineles: Career

 At Seventeen, Pineles worked alongside Helen Valentine, founder, editor-in-chief and a writer for the magazine, and Estelle Ellis, a marketer for the magazine.
 She started the art/illustration program that would distinguish Seventeen from other publications.
 She was also credited with being the first person to bring fine art into mainstream, mass-produced media.
 She commissioned fine artists such as Ad Reinhardt and Andy Warhol to illustrate articles during her time at Seventeen.
 Pineles rejected the standard that women should be mindless and focused on finding a husband, and considered her readers thoughtful and serious.

 After finishing her work at Seventeen, she began her career at Charm, a magazine subtitled "the magazine for women who work."
 The magazine recognized that women held two jobs: one in the workplace and one at home.
 Pineles described Charm as "...the first feminist magazine.
 There would have been no room for Ms. magazine if Charm had not been dropped."
 Similar to her work at Seventeen, Pineles worked her interests into elements of Charm.
 She planned the number of four-color pages, two-color pages, and the general pattern for the issue itself.
-When Charm was soon folded into Glamour magazine, Cipe Pineles stayed on with the new owners of Condé Nast, then moved on to Mademoiselle magazine when Charm discontinued publishing in 1959.
+When Charm was folded into Glamour magazine in 1959, Cipe Pineles moved on to Mademoiselle magazine.

 “We tried to make the prosaic attractive without using the tired clichés of false glamour,” she said in an interview.
 “You might say we tried to convey the attractiveness of reality, as opposed to the glitter of a never-never land.”
 Her work contributed to the effort to redefine the style of women’s magazines.
 Her efforts also contributed to the feminist movement by helping to continue to change women's roles in society.

 Pineles joined the faculty of Parsons School of Design in 1963 and was also its director of publication design.
 Positions as Andrew Mellon Professor at Cooper Union for the Advancement of Science and Art (in 1977) and on the visiting committee for Harvard Graduate School of Design (in 1978) followed.